Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Whether visiting Kauai by plane or cruise ship, Kalapaki Bay is conveniently located close to both locations.

 Children 10 years old and above can participate, and all guests must know how to swim for safety reasons.
-Swimsuits, towels, and sunscreen are required items needed to bring but don’t forget your camera as this experience may be one worth sharing on social media!
+Swimsuits, towels, and sunscreen are required items needed to bring.
+And don’t forget your camera as this experience may be one worth sharing on social media!
 Check latest rates and more information.

 16. Go Golfing

-For a golf enthusiast, Kauai is the perfect place to visit.
-The island has some of the world’s best courses, and visitors can play at beautiful resorts or affordable independent courses where they are surrounded by lava rocks while mountain ranges frame their view.
+If you like to golf, Kauai is the perfect place to visit.
+The island has some of the world’s best courses.
+You can play at beautiful resorts or affordable independent courses surrounded by lava rocks while mountain ranges frame their view.

-There are nine courses at seven locations on this tropical gem, so you don’t have to worry about getting bored with your game!
+There are 9 courses at 7 locations on this tropical gem, so you don’t have to worry about getting bored with your game!
 In Lihue, try the Puakea Public Golf CourseWailua Municipal Golf Course, or Ocean Course at Hokuala.

 17. Try Hamura Saimin